azat-io/azat-io-old/plugins/edit-page-link/readme.md

 ![Version](https://img.shields.io/npm/v/vuepress-plugin-edit-page-link.svg)
 ![Downloads](https://img.shields.io/npm/dm/vuepress-plugin-edit-page-link.svg)

-VuePress plugin for getting edit page link.
+VuePress plugin for getting edit page in repository link.
+In order to use this plugin, your project must be a git repository with a remote "origin" added.

 ## Installation